Salamence064/Zeta-Resources/README.md

 * **3D Rotation Matrices**
   * A matrix which will rotate any 3D vector by an angle of $\theta$ about (0, 0, 0)
-  * There are 3 different 3D rotation matrices (pictured in their respective order):
+  * There are 3 different 3D rotation matrices
   1. Rotatation about the z-axis
-    2. Rotatation about the x-axis
-    3. Rotatation about the y-axis

 <p align="center">
 <img src="zRotation3D.svg">
 </p>

+  2. Rotatation about the x-axis

 <p align="center">
 <img src="xRotation3D.svg">
 </p>

+  3. Rotatation about the y-axis

 <p align="center">
 <img src="yRotation3D.svg">